 This may irritate others who expect you to find something that will ”snap yourself out of it.”
 But this requires creativity, which you can’t muster, and energy, which we’ve already agreed you only have in short supply.

 Get Treatment Early

-It may be, in this reality of limited time for a doctor’s visit, and with the wide range of physical symptoms MSers could be experiencing, that our physicians may spend most of their time on the physical progression of the disease.
+It may be, in the limited time of a doctor’s visit, and with the wide range of physical symptoms MSers could be experiencing, that our physicians may spend most of their time on the physical progression of the disease.

 And in dealing with MS ourselves, we too may tend to neglect our emotional health in lieu of our physical concerns, resulting in the case that such problems are not communicated to the doctor.

 So it is our responsibility to bring up the issue of mood and emotional disturbances.
 We need to be aware that these symptoms can be part of MS.

 As a reminder, severe, untreated depression can be life-threatening, causing thoughts of suicide and suicidal behavior

 Like I’ve said before, no one cares about you as much as you do.
 Both physical and mental issues are important.

 If you wonder at all, seek help, and know that depression continues to be vigorously studied by MS researchers